 Warning the following post is a bit gross.
 But, so is pregnancy.
 The following post is to shed light on the unglamorous side of pregnancy only.
 If you are experiencing any symptoms, I urge you to speak with your healthcare professional.

-Pregnancy Can Be Weird
+Pregnancy Can Cause Some Pretty Weird Symptoms

 When I got pregnant, I had no idea what I was in for.
 I knew that the whole labor and delivery portion of the journey was likely to “gross me out” but I didn’t have a clue about the other range of symptoms that are common during pregnancy.